o355/pitop-brightnesskeys/README.md

 ```

 As an additional note, it appears this method uses `showkey` for capturing key numbers. `190` is the brightness down key with `showkey`, but with `xev` it's 199.

- Once you're done adding the key shortcuts, make sure to restart your Pi-Top.

  # Extra messages
 With the included pt-device-manager your Raspbian desktop gets scaled up, resulting in some blurry icons.
 Mike (thanks again) suggested a few ways to disable scaling.